NASA TechRise Student Challenge Winners Announced

 Each team will receive $1,500 to build their experiment.
 A slate of nearly 500 volunteer judges, including teachers, NASA personnel, and technology subject matter experts, offered their time, passion, and expertise to review entries and select winners across a broad geographic distribution.

-To see the full list of winners and to follow the NASA TechRise Student Challenge news, go here(opens in a new tab).
-For more information, please see NASA’s announcement here(opens in a new tab).
+See the full list of winners and follow the NASA TechRise Student Challenge news.
+For more information, please see NASA’s announcement.